 Santa Monica, California, USA

-The John Adams Middle School Performing Arts Center has recently been awarded a 2022 American Architecture Award Honorable Mention by The Chicago Athenaeum: Museum of Architecture and Design and The European Centre for Architecture Art Design and Urban Studies.
+The project has been awarded a 2023 American Architecture Award from The Chicago Athenaeum and The European Centre for Architecture Art Design and Urban Studies.

 Located on Lincoln Boulevard in Santa Monica on a 14,160-square-foot lot within proximity to downtown and the beach.

 Thirty-seven residential units are provided for families in need.
 The massing of the building is broken down into several smaller components.